jlucktay/newrustacean.com/docs/e001-script.md

-# e01: Document All The Things
+# e001: Document All The Things!

 ## Intro